jcgueriaud1/cooking-club/docs/6__deploy_heroku.md

 heroku plugins:install java
 ```

 Create the new application.
-You need to choose a unique APPNAME:
+You need to choose a unique *APPNAME*:
 ```terminal
 heroku create APPNAME
 ```